ligato/docs/docs/user-guide/concepts.md

 Instructions [here][redis-quickstart] on how to install a `redis-server` on any machine.

 The vpp-agent must start with the kvdbsync plugin using Redis as a connector (see code above or look over [this example][datasync-example]).
-Information where the Redis is running (IP address, port number) is defined in the .conf file and must be provided to the vpp-agent at startup.
+The IP address and port number of Redis server is defined in the [.conf file](http://download.redis.io/redis-stable/redis.conf) and must be provided to the vpp-agent at startup.

 The content of the .yaml configuration file:
 ```yaml